firebase/genkit/docs/evaluation.md

 });
 ```

-Once installed, evaluation plugins provide metrics to the Genkit framework that
-you can use with Genkit's evaluation tooling.
-For now, and since evals are still an early preview, we only support a small number of RAGAS metrics including: Faithfulness, Answer Relevancy, and Context Utilization.
+For now, and since evals are still an early preview, we only support a small number of ported [RAGAS](https://docs.ragas.io/en/latest/index.html) metrics including: [Faithfulness](https://docs.ragas.io/en/stable/concepts/metrics/faithfulness.html), [Answer Relevancy](https://docs.ragas.io/en/stable/concepts/metrics/answer_relevance.html), and [Context Utilization](https://github.com/explodinggradients/ragas/blob/main/src/ragas/metrics/_context_precision.py#L177).

-Start by defining a set of inputs that you want to use as a test dataset called `testQuestions.json`:
+Start by defining a set of inputs that you want to use as an input dataset called `testQuestions.json`.
+This input dataset represents the test cases you will use to generate output for evaluation.

 ```json
 [